 Do you have a large release that spreads across multiple projects or multiple teams and you don’t have a good way for tracking it and for making a picture about the overall progress?

 With Great Gadgets app for Jira you can solve this quickly.
 This app offers a Release Burndown/Burnup Chart dashboard gadget that you can use to generate a cross-project or cross-team release burndown/burnup in a few steps.
 The gadget uses the issues from a specified Jira filter as project scope and allows you to specify the release start / end dates.
-You can choose to display the chart by story points, issue count or original time estimate and you can also include the issue sub-tasks in the calculation.
+You can choose to display the chart by story points, issue count, original time estimate or by any other numerical custom field defined in your Jira instance and you can also include the issue sub-tasks in the calculation.
 Optionally, you can choose to display a forecast line that predicts the release ETA.

 Assuming that you already have Atlassian Jira in-place, follow these steps to configure and display the Release Burndown/Burnup Chart gadget: